-Katelin Roberts is the executive director of BioHive, a company whose purpose is to accelerate the life sciences and healthcare innovation industry in Utah.
+Katelin Roberts is the immediate past executive director of BioHive, a company whose purpose is to accelerate the life sciences and healthcare innovation industry in Utah.

 “BioHive creates a sense of community for our industry and supports businesses and future students, so they feel like they have a place in our industry,” said Roberts.
 “This is an incredible thriving industry and place for opportunity, and we want everyone to know they can participate.”